What is a profession?

 Legislation requires that MRTs and ENPs provide assurance of the currency of their skills and knowledge to practice on the public of Alberta as evidenced through the number of hours they practiced within the most recent five-year window:

 - Applicants applying for one specialty must have completed at least 800 working hours of practice in the appropriate area of practice within the five years immediately preceding the date the registrar receives a complete application.

 - Applicants applying for registration in more than one specialty must meet the criteria specified in (a) above in their primary area of practice and have completed at least 160 working hours in their secondary area of practice within the five years immediately preceding the date the registrar receives a complete application.

 For example, to determine eligibility for a practice permit valid in 2020, the College reviews practice hours reported for the years 2015 through 2019.
 Practice encompasses both direct clinical practice and/or roles such as administration, management, education and research.
 You cannot claim hours related to vacation, sick time, leave of absence or any other paid/unpaid non-work hours.
 Practice hours may be claimed from anywhere in the world.

 I plan to stop working for some time.
 What should I do?

-Members who are on a leave of absence from their current employer(s) and will not be practicing during this time may apply to change their registration status to non-practicing associate.
-This information is also for members who want to remain a member of the College in a non-practicing category.
+Members who are on a leave of absence from their current employer(s) and will not be practicing during this time may resign online through My Profile.

 I will no longer be practicing the profession in Alberta.
 What should I do?

-To resign from the College, complete the Registration Change Application form and submit it to the College.
+To resign from the College, log in to My Profile, select “Apply” in the resignation box on your home page and complete and submit the form.
 The College will email you a confirmation when your resignation is processed.
 If the requested date of your resignation falls on a weekend/statutory holiday, your resignation will be processed on the next business day.